Terms and conditions

-Please be aware that there will be filming and photography at some events which will be shared on our websites and may be published in official University and College materials.
+There will be filming and photography at some in-person events which will be shared on our websites and may be published in official University and College materials.
 Signage at events will indicate that filming may take place.
 Any guests who do not wish to be filmed or photographed should inform a member of staff on the day.

 - All events are subject to change including details such as advertised dates, speakers, locations and ticket prices.